-SPCH-COMM-428 Seminar--Research Problems in the Psychology of Communication, 3cr individual investigation into selected topics in theory and practice of speech communication.
+SPCH-COMM-428 Seminar-Research Problems in the Psychology of Communication, 3 cr.
 Review of research scholarship in the psychology of communication including a study of the nature of attention, emotion, motivation, and psycholinguistics; completion of an original research study.
+Prereg.: graduate standing and six graduate credit hours in speech.